mroui/meet-us/README.md

 A few functionalities that can develop application:
 * **Event categories** - something that can be easier way to find what interests people and it is kind of event organization
 * **Users' profiles** - something what can deepen the communities that are created here, interest and could keep users for longer
-* **Notifications** - f.e. reminds that event starting soon, notification about edited informations or someone added message to chat
+* **Notifications** - e.g. reminds that event starting soon, notification about edited informations or someone added message to chat
 * **Paid promotion, subscription** - the fee for event advertisement to be more higher on search list, which results in a wider availability of reception and popularity
 ...And more.
 The project is quite universal, there are a lot of possibilities and ideas that can be implemented to develop an application.